ReynaldoCerpa/loanTracker/README.md

 ### Loantracker

-app to stop messing up your cetysorteos tickets sales
+app to stop messing up your cetysorteos ticket sales